Tips and Tricks for Writing HIPAA Compliant Applications

 Data Backup And Storage

-Problems like database corruption, server crash, and natural disasters like fire and earthquake can occur inevitably.
+Problems like database corruption, server crashes, and natural disasters like fire and earthquake can occur inevitably.
 These can damage your PHI.
 Therefore, backups are crucial to ensure data integrity.

-You must store the copies of your PHI on several different storage media.
+You must store copies of your PHI on several different storage media.
 Outline a PHI backup plan with the probability of data compromise in mind.
-Backup all your high- and medium-risk data daily in a secure location.
+Back up all your high- and medium-risk data daily in a secure location.

-So it is important to check your system regularly to avoid backup failures.
+So, it is important to check your system regularly to avoid backup failures.
 Log the system’s downtime and failures to back up the PHI.
-And keep in mind, the backups should also comply with HIPAA security standards.
+Keep in mind that backups should also comply with HIPAA security standards.

 Audit Controls

-Overlooking audit controls often lead to hefty penalties.
-So you should keep track of operations performed on the PHI stored in your system.
+Overlooking audit controls often leads to hefty penalties.
+So, you should keep track of operations performed on the PHI stored in your system.

 • Record each user log in and out